 When determining whether to contribute to a retirement plan or HSA, many are choosing to fully fund their HSAs first.
 One reason is that HSA contributions are deductible as mentioned earlier.
 Earnings on contributions also grow on a tax-deferred basis just like retirement plans.

 The bigger benefit, however, is that distributions are tax-free if used for qualifying medical expenses incurred any time after the HSA has been established.
-Some examples of medical expenses include: doctor visits, hospitalization, prescriptions, and long-term care (Read the complete list in IRS Publication 502).
+Some examples of medical expenses include doctor visits, hospitalization, prescriptions, and long-term care (Read the complete list in IRS Publication 502).
 If distributions are not used for medical expenses, the distribution is taxable and subject to penalties.

 Penalties are eliminated for non-medical expense distributions taken after the account holder reaches age 55.
-At that point the distribution is still taxable, but no penalty is assessed.
+At that point, the distribution is still taxable, but no penalty is assessed.

 Unlike saving reimbursement plans such as flexible spending accounts, an HSA account holder never forfeits amounts not used.
-Instead the funds remain in the HSA growing year after year until needed.
+Instead, the funds remain in the HSA growing year after year until needed.
 With the tax deduction benefit and tax-deferred growth on earnings, it is easy to see the similarities between HSAs and retirement plans.

 With many Americans currently saving between 3 to 4% of their annual income, HSAs are a viable option.
-As an example, if an individual earning $80,000 annually, saving at the rate of 3.5%, this would equal about $2,800.
+As an example, if an individual earns $80,000 annually, saving at the rate of 3.5%, this would equal about $2,800.
 Often, Americans do not have the luxury of contributing more than $2,800 to any other account.

 Increasingly, many are choosing to fully contribute to their HSAs before contributing to a tax-advantaged retirement savings account because of the double benefits.